arindam31/ImageResizer/README.md

 Add pull down for extension choice
-Text box for text for new  file to be used to create converted image Textbox integer only for base width of converted image
+Text box for text for new  file to be used to create converted image Textbox integer only for base width of converted image Break display into 2 panes: Browsing and listing pane